Azure/azure-cnab-quickstarts/porter/dapr/README.md

 The bundle is based on the official Helm chart for Dapr (more information about the Helm chart can be found on the [GitHub page](https://github.com/dapr/dapr/tree/master/charts/dapr)).

-To install on AKS, keep all parameters as defaults.
+The bundle works for amd64 platforms (e.g. AKS) or arm platforms (e.g. Raspberry Pi), using default parameters.

-To install on Kubernetes cluster running on ARM based devices (e.g. Raspberry Pi), set the `global_tag` parameter for the bundle to `0.3.0-arm`.
 If you are installing on a Raspberry Pi cluster, you may also find the [Pi K3s bundle](https://github.com/Azure/azure-cnab-quickstarts/tree/master/porter/pi-k-three-s) useful for setting up Kubernetes on the devices.

 ## Deploy from Azure